mxenabled/widget-post-message-definitions/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
-Run `bundle exec rubocop` to run the linter.
-See `.ruby-version` for the required version of Ruby.
+Run `bin/lint` to run the linter.